History History

 Archaic period: the emergence of cities

-The archaic period marks the beginning of antiquity.
-At the end of the "Dark Centuries", the Hellenes were present in Greece, but also in Asia Minor (now Turkey) and Cyprus.
-While the Phoenicians founded Carthage (814 BC) and dominated the Mediterranean, the Greeks turned to them to regain their mastery of writing.
-The Phoenician alphabet is modified with the addition of vowels: it is the first complete alphabet, later adapted by the Romans.
+The Archaic period marks the beginning of Antiquity.
+At the end of the "dark centuries", the Hellenes were present not only in Greece, but also in Asia Minor (now Turkey) and Cyprus.
+As the Phoenicians founded Carthage (814 BC) and dominated the Mediterranean, the Greeks turned to them to regain their mastery of writing.
+The Phoenician alphabet was modified with the addition of vowels: this was the first complete alphabet, later adapted by the Romans.
 This revolution heralded others.
 The population of the Greek world grew and agriculture flourished.
-Trade developed, but it was not until 650 BC that the Greeks of Lydia (now Turkey) struck the first Greek currency.
-In the 8th century B.C. independent cities were born.
-They still have only 500 to 1,500 inhabitants and are still dominated by the aristocracy.
-However, in the 7th century B.C. several cities began to reduce the privileges of the nobility.
-Under the influence of thinkers such as the Athenian Solon, politics became the business of more people.
-The beginnings of citizenship led to the emergence in the 6th century B.C. of the polis: a city-state ruled by and for its inhabitants.
-The citizen acquires rights, but also duties, such as compulsory conscription.
-The size of armies increases, leading to the invention of the hoplitic phalanx: heavily armed infantrymen (hoplites) who advance in close ranks.
-Cities became conquerors and, faced with their demographic growth, created colonies.
-From the Black Sea to Marseilles, the Greek world experienced an immense expansion.
-In contact with the Phoenicians, Syrians and Egyptians, Greek philosophy took shape (6th century BC) and art took a phenomenal leap forward: massive statues of kouros (young man) and koré (young girl) appeared in the Cyclades in the 7th century BC, painters abandoned geometric forms in favour of the figurative, and poetry developed under the influence of Homeric narratives.
-Religion and mythology constitute, together with language, the common basis of an otherwise very divided Greek world.
-Indeed, there are many conflicts, especially between Athens and Sparta, who seek to control the Peloponnese.
+Trade flourished, but it wasn't until 650 BC that the Greeks of Lydia (now Turkey) minted the first Hellenic currency.
+In the 8th century BC, independent cities were born.
+These still numbered between 500 and 1,500 inhabitants and were dominated by the aristocracy.
+However, in the 7th century BC, several cities began to reduce the privileges of the nobility.
+Under the influence of thinkers such as the Athenian Solon, politics became a matter for the many.
+The beginnings of citizenship led to the emergence of the polis in the 6th century BC: a city-state run by and for its inhabitants.
+Citizens acquired rights, but also duties, such as compulsory conscription.
+Armies grew in size, leading to the invention of the hoplitic phalanx: heavily armed infantrymen (hoplites) advancing in close ranks.
+Cities became conquerors and, as their populations grew, created colonies.
+From the Black Sea to Marseilles, the Greek world underwent immense expansion.
+Through contact with the Phoenicians, Syrians and Egyptians, Greek philosophy took shape (6th century BC) and art took a phenomenal leap forward: massive statues of kouros (young man) and koré (young girl) appeared in the Cyclades in the 7th century BC, painters abandoned geometric forms in favor of the figurative, and poetry developed under the influence of Homeric tales.
+Religion and mythology, along with language, formed the common foundation of an otherwise divided Greek world.
+Conflicts abounded, especially between Athens and Sparta, who sought to control the Peloponnese.

 Ve-IVe siècles av.
 J.-C.